UTSCCSCC01/finalprojectf22-bravo-six/doc/sprint0/process.md

 • Meetings generally took 30 mins - 1hr in which everyone would discuss the tasks they performed and how they plan to contribute in the future

+## Next Phase

+• Going into our next phase (Sprint 1), we will definitely consider being more collaborative to help each other since a lot of the technologies and languages we are utilizing are unfamiliar to some, therefore it is important that we work together to ensure better work flow.

+• We will also prioritize communication by utilizing the Discord chat more frequently to ensure everyone is working at a comfortable pace and to manage everyones progress.
+We will also consider holding meetings more frequently for the same reasons